Ronin (film): Screenplay

 Writer John David Zeik, a newcomer to film, conceived the idea for Ronin after reading James Clavell's novel Shōgun at age 15.
 It gave him background information on rōnin (masterless samurai), which he incorporated into a screenplay years later.
 On choosing France as the story's key location, Zeik said, "Many years later in Nice, the location of one of the key set pieces of the story, I stared into the sun and saw the silhouettes of five heavily armed gendarmes crossing the Promenade des Anglais.
 That image made me realize that I wanted to set the film in France."

 Accounts differ regarding the screenplay's authorship.
 According to Zeik's attorney, playwright David Mamet was hired shortly before production to expand De Niro's role and add a female love interest.
 Although Mamet rewrote several scenes, his contributions were minor, according to Zeik's account.
 Frankenheimer said that Mamet's contributions were more significant.
-"The credits should read: 'Story by J.D.
+The studio submitted a request that "The credits should read: 'Story by J.D.
 Zeik, screenplay by David Mamet.'
 We didn't shoot a line of Zeik's script."
 Frankenheimer subsequently retracted this in a September 1998 open letter published in Variety, writing that "J.D.
 Zeik is unequivocally entitled to the first position screenwriting credit as well as the sole story credit he was awarded by the WGA ...
 [He] deserves recognition for his significant contribution to this film, and I am proud to have worked with him."
 When he learned that he would have to share credit with Zeik, Mamet insisted on being credited with the pseudonym Richard Weisz because he had earlier decided to attach his name only to projects for which he was the sole writer.